 Gemini manages custody of funds deposited into Spedn, so if you trust your coins on the exchange, you needn’t worry about holding them in the app.

 The network currently supports brands such as Starbucks, Whole Foods, Barnes & Noble, and Crate and Barrel.
-It doesn’t require them to install any new software or hardware, which is a big step toward the mainstream use of crypto as currency.
+It doesn’t require them to install any new hot wallet or cold storage hardware, which is a big step toward the mainstream use of crypto as currency.

 Users are able to spend Bitcoin (BTC), Ether (ETH), Bitcoin Cash (BCH), and Gemini dollar (GUSD).

 At Gemini, we have been trying to build a bridge from the island of crypto to the mainland of finance for the past five years.

 Gemini offers the Gemini Dollar (GUSD) - a stablecoin pegged to the US dollar and maintained by 1:1 reserves.
 These reserves are held at State Street Bank and Trust Company, and are regularly audited to ensure that the ratios are correct.
 You can find these reports here.

 The benefit of a stablecoin is that it allows you to keep your money in the crypto ecosystem without being subject to the volatility it’s known for.

 It makes trading in and out of Bitcoin very easy (though this does incur a capital gains event).

 While Coinbase has announced they will eventually offer Bitcoin and other crypto savings accounts, they have yet to do so.